 It’s easy to apply for a Medicare Savings Program by contacting the state Medicaid office.
 Just dial 211 or visit www.yourtexasbenefits.com.
 This helpful website will help you learn about the benefit programs offered and to find out if you should apply for benefits.
 You can also find a benefits office near you where you can speak with a representative.
 People already enrolled in a savings program can also use this site to renew benefits.

 Get Help with Texas Medicare Supplements

-Finally, we provide a comparison report for Medicare Supplements Texas so that you can see each company’s rates, financial ratings and even their history of Medigap rate increases.
+Finally, we provide a comparison report for the top 3 to 5 Medicare Supplements in your area after comparing 25+ carriers, so that you can see each company’s rates, financial ratings and even their history of Medigap rate increases.
 Decisions are easy when you have the right data.